 One of the key things I learned is that you need to think like a testmaker, and understand how they think.
 Then you can look out for the types of traps they are likely to throw your way.
 Thus, while I have not done a comprehensive study of prior exams, I certainly have looked through a number of exams to understand the way they are typically constructed.
 Familiarity also breeds confidence and relaxation, big keys in an exam of this length and significance where such a huge part of the exam is your mental state.

 Secondly, having a plan on how you will operate when you are actually taking the exam.
 This way, you don’t need to think about things you just do them.
-This saves time and removes stress as well.
+According to Legacy Healing, this also saves time and removes stress as well.
 What this means for me, for example, is moving through the multiple choice section of the exam in a 3-pass style.
 On the first pass I answer all the ones I feel confident with, mark any answers I know are wrong or think may be right in some of the other questions, and make note of any questions I absolutely don’t know.
 In the second pass, I go through as many of those 2nd-tier questions as possible, answering as best as I can.
 Then I see how many questions I still need to answer (remember that you only need to answer 45 of the 50 questions) and make my best guesses from among the rest for my 3rd pass.